-This credit is essentially a transfer from the state general fund to college Montana endowment funds.
-The table to the left shows the portions of a \$100 contribution to an eligible college endowment fund that are ultimately paid by the donor, federal taxpayers, and state taxpayers, when the donor claims state and federal itemized deductions for the donation, when the donor claims the credit in addition to the federal deduction. and the difference due to the credit.
+This credit is essentially a transfer from the state general fund to Montana college endowment funds.
+The table below shows the portions of a \$100 contribution to an eligible college endowment fund that are ultimately paid by the donor, federal taxpayers, and state taxpayers, when the donor claims state and federal itemized deductions for the donation, when the donor claims the credit in addition to the federal deduction, and the difference due to the credit.
 The table assumes that the donor is in the top federal and state tax brackets.